The Princess of Wales brings Awareness to Holistic Healthcare Upon Completion of Three Peaks Challenge

 Assemble & Bake Plus Other Options

-So far, this discussion has covered Blue aprons prep based meal kits and their Dish by Blue line.
-Blue Apron offers assemble and bake kit which are one pan meals that have minimal prep.
-These options range from $9.99 - $14.99 per two or four person serving.
-On a regular basis, individuals can choose from soups like creamy tomato to sides like gnocchi macaroni and cheese and salads such as tahini caesar salad.
+So far, this discussion has covered Blue Apron's prep based meal kits and their Dish by Blue line.
+Blue Apron offers assemble and bake kits which are one pan meals that have minimal prep.
+These options range from $9.99 - $14.99 per serving (two or four person plan).
+On a regular basis, individuals can choose from soups like creamy tomato or assemble and bake sides like gnocchi macaroni and cheese.
 Blue Apron also offers fresh juices and snacks.

 Are you salivating yet?
 Ready to try Blue Apron for yourself?
 Here you are and don't forget to tell them I sent ya! :